Botanical Name: Iresine herbstii

 This tropical native needs warmth, humidity and plenty of light to thrive.
 Put it near a window or in a sunroom to maintain its vibrant color.
 If you set it on your porch or patio for the summer, keep it shaded from hot, direct sunlight.

 Repot in spring.
 When you see roots growing out of the drainage holes, it is time to repot.
 Move it up to a container just 1-2 inches larger, using a pot with drainage holes to prevent soggy soil.
+If you want to use a container without drainage holes, use it as a cachepot.
+Just slip a plain nursery pot into the cachepot.
+I put pebbles in the bottom of cachepots to keep the pot above the drainage water.

 Watch for aphids.
 These tiny pests are attracted to the soft, new growth on the plant.
 Treat any infestation immediately.